ByalykT01/task_app/README.md

 ## Description
 This project is a combination of a React frontend and a Node.js backend, designed to provide task management functionalities.

+## Website

+I am happy to announce that this project is available at https://task-app-byalykt-frontend.onrender.com/ .
+Right now not all features are implemented in frontend, but soon everything will be available.

 ## Installation
 To run this project locally, follow these steps: